linode/docs/docs/tools-reference/custom-kernels-distros/install-a-custom-distribution-on-a-linode.md

 *  **Direct Disk Boot:** Direct disk booting allows you to boot from any disk with a Master Boot Record (MBR).
 This can be especially useful for operating systems that do not make use of the Grub bootloader, such as [FreeBSD](/docs/tools-reference/custom-kernels-distros/install-freebsd-on-linode).

-*  **Full Virtualization:** Our KVM hypervisor offers a full virtualization option that can be useful for proprietary operating systems and non-standard configurations.
+*  **Full Virtualization:** Our KVM hypervisor offers a full virtualization option that simulates the experience of running directly from hardware.
+This can be useful for non-standard configurations.

 *  **Glish:**  KVM also introduces the [Glish](docs/networking/use-the-graphic-shell-glish) graphical console, which makes it easy to access your distribution's installer directly from a disk.